DanDeeHub/ProjectMud/README.md

 # ProjectMud

-A MudBlazor-based prototype web page for Soul Coffee Iloilo, designed to showcase the brand's style, layout, and UI flow using modern Blazor components.
-Built with responsiveness, clean design, and future scalability in mind.
+A UI prototype built with MudBlazor for Soul Coffee Iloilo, showcasing a clean, modern layout using Blazor components.
+This project serves as a design and interaction concept for the future web presence of the café.

+Tech Stack:

+Blazor Server
+MudBlazor for UI components
+Responsive and mobile-friendly design